Vieira 'no comment' on Afcon players

 "I respect and understand the passion and the importance to players to go and represent their country so I will never stop any player going to play the Africa Cup of Nations," said the Senegalese-born former France midfielder.

-"I believe that that competition needs to be more respected - because this competition is as important as the European Championships."
+"I believe that competition needs to be more respected - because this competition is as important as the European Championships."

 Despite creating a significant number of chances, Palace lost at Selhurst Park on Sunday after conceding three times before half time.